Metabolic & Storage Diseases

 - Treatment is lifelong — neurologic symptoms may initially worsen with penicillamine

 Wilson disease must be excluded in any patient <40 years with unexplained movement disorder, psychiatric symptoms, or liver disease.
 Kayser-Fleischer rings are present in >95% of neurologic Wilson.
 Low ceruloplasmin + high urine copper + KF rings = classic triad.
-The “face of the giant panda” sign on midbrain MRI is pathognomonic.
+The “face of the giant panda” sign on midbrain MRI is a classic/characteristic association but is NOT pathognomonic and NOT sensitive — not required for diagnosis.

 Other Metabolic Disorders